Bitcoin Should Be Redistributed or Reset

 Gladstein documents this pattern across multiple jurisdictions.
 In Russia, dissidents and opposition figures have had bank accounts closed and assets seized without judicial process.
 In Afghanistan, women barred from working and from accessing the banking system have used Bitcoin to receive income and store savings outside state control.
 In Gaza, families cut off from international wire transfers have used it to receive support from relatives abroad.
 In each case, the value of Bitcoin is not its price.
 It is its resistance to the kind of intervention that the redistribution argument would require.

-The Canadian trucker episode makes the mechanism visible in a stable democracy.
+The Canadian trucker episode makes the pattern visible in a stable democracy.
 Centralized fundraising platforms complied with government orders within days.
-Bitcoin donations continued because there was no platform to compel, no account to freeze, and no intermediary in the chain.
+Bitcoin transfers continued because the protocol itself has no account to freeze, no platform to compel, and no intermediary in the chain.
 The same infrastructure that enables confiscation at a moment’s notice is the infrastructure that enables the forced redistribution of wealth by whoever holds political power at a given moment.

-This is one of twenty common claims examined across the Bitcoin Myths series.
-To explore the full Bitcoin Myths series, the hub page maps and links all twenty.
+This is one of twenty common claims examined across the Bitcoin Myths series at allroadsbitcoin.com, where you can explore all 20 myths and everything published so far.

 Go Deeper

-A contemporary argument for Bitcoin as a generational monetary shift, covering the immutability of the supply cap and what financial sovereignty means in the era of institutional adoption and global regulatory pressure.
+A contemporary argument for Bitcoin as a generational monetary shift, covering the immutability of the supply cap and what financial sovereignty means under global regulatory pressure.

 A systems-level history of why fiat money is structurally broken, how inflation silently redistributes wealth from savers to those closest to the money supply, and why Bitcoin is purpose-built to fix it.